 The school library is open from 7:30 a.m. to 3:30 p.m. on school days.
 Students may use the library before and after school, during lunch periods (with a pass from lunch monitor) and during class time (with a pass from teacher).
-In addition to the book and audio visual collections, the library has daily newspapers, current magazines, and also available are various CD- ROM reference discs.
+In addition to the book and media collections, the library has daily newspapers, current magazines, and desk top computers.

 The library is fully automated with both the card catalog and circulation on computers.
 Books, back issues of magazines, and vertical files materials are checked out for three weeks, the due date on Wednesdays.
 A grace period allows fine-free return of these materials through Friday of that week.
 Fines or overdue materials will be \$.05 per day.
-Reference books and current magazines are checked out for one class period or overnight (checked out after school and returned before school the next day).
-If not returned on time, fines on these materials will be \$.05 per class period or \$.25 per day.
+Reference books are checked out for one class period or overnight (checked out after school and returned before school the next day).
+If not returned on time, fines on these materials will be \$.25 per day.
 Students may check out 3 items at one time.
-This limit can be waived for students working on multiple assignments, but permission is needed from the Librarian or Library Aide.
+This limit can be waived for students working on multiple assignments, but permission is needed from the Librarian.
 Some of the more expensive reference books are designed for in-library use only.